Definition of 'tingle'

 These examples have been automatically selected and may contain sensitive content.
 Read more…

 The instructions warn that the lotion will set hard and that there may be a sensation of tingling and pulling.
 The Sun (2016)Don't ignore the tingling you feel between your legs.
 The Sun (2016)And he left it to the sort of ovation that makes your whole body tingle.
 The Sun (2007)There is a slight tingling and the skin feels as if it is being massaged.
 Times, Sunday Times (2008)Soon she feels a tingling on her right side.
 Times, Sunday Times (2015)Then he began to feel a curious tingling sensation all over him.
 The Happy Prince and Other Tales (1888)You could sense the tingling expectancy and excitement in the atmosphere.
 Times, Sunday Times (2011)At most you feel a slight tingle.
 Times, Sunday Times (2010)The sheer acceleration will leave you breathless and tingling with excitement.
 The Sun (2010)Anybody with current knowledge or fresh memories of twentysomething angst will feel a tingle of recognition.
 Times, Sunday Times (2009)After a short time a food will trigger a burning or tingling sensation in the lips and mouth.
 The Sun (2010)You get a garlic tingle, but not much depth.
 Times, Sunday Times (2007)The sight of 40 runners streaming over the spruce fences always sends a tingle down the spine.
-Times, Sunday Times (2006)By the time you touch yourself, your whole body should be tingling.
-Times, Sunday Times (2014)You can't help get a little tingle down your spine.
+Times, Sunday Times (2006)You can't help get a little tingle down your spine.
 Times, Sunday Times (2007)Once in a while a singer new to Glyndebourne gets the house tingling.
 Times, Sunday Times (2016)Who didn't want to make a fuss when he got a tingling sensation in his limbs.
 Times, Sunday Times (2014)There's a palpable tingle of excitement.
 Times, Sunday Times (2014)Maybe tingling sensations, or pins and needles.
 M. E. Post-Viral Fatigue Syndrome - How To Live With It (1989)That said, the chemistry between the two brings a thrilling tingle of excitement to the tale.
 Times, Sunday Times (2013)I feel a sudden tingle of visceral amazement.
 Times, Sunday Times (2010)I get a tingle just thinking about it.
 Times, Sunday Times (2006)The way he took on the Argentine defence and kept going and going still sends a tingle down the spine.
 The Sun (2013)My whole body was tingling.
 Times, Sunday Times (2012)I feel the proper tingle running down my spine, a tingle not only of fear but also of anticipation.
 The Times Literary Supplement (2011)I'd get this tingling feeling.
 The Sun (2015)

 Trends of 'tingle'